-gas.
+point made by Barwick CJ and Menzies J seems to be that the essential meaning of the word "gas" had not changed.
+That essential meaning was a type of energy, typefied by coal gas, which can be used for lighting and heating.
+They were saying that the essential meaning could not change, although at the appropriate level of generality the statute was not fixed in its application to coal gas.
 Windeyer J doubted this conclusion but not the essential/non-essential distinction.
-He also took an approach to essential meaning but he thought that the word "gas" had been used at a lower level of generality to mean "coal gas".
+He also considered the essential meaning but he thought that the essential meaning of the word "gas" had been used at a lower level of generality to mean "coal gas".
 Nevertheless, he did not dissent because he said that the point was important and it had not been argued nor had it been the subject of any consideration by the primary judge73.